AlonEirew/extract-wec/README.md

 ### WEC to Json Configuration:
 ```
-main.outputDir=output => the output folder where the WEC json should be created
-main.outputFile=GenWEC.json => the output file name of WEC json file
 main.lexicalThresh=4 => lexical diversity threshold
+main.outputDir=output => the output folder where WEC json should be created and saved
+main.outputFile=GenWEC.json => WEC json file name, will contain the final version of the generated dataset
 ```

 ### Language Adaptation